mlabs-haskell/cardano-open-oracle-protocol/README.md

 mintAuth: Minted $AUTH
 ```

-The `coop-pab-cli mint-cert-redeemers` issues [Certificate redeemer tokens](#todo) to a special wallet that will be used in `coop-pab-cli garbage-collect` command to 'garbage collect' obsolete [Certificates](#todo) and is a prerequisite to `coop-pab-cli mint-auth` transaction.
+The `coop-pab-cli mint-cert-redeemers` issues [Certificate redeemer tokens](coop-docs/02-plutus-protocol.md#cert-rdmr-token) to a special wallet that will be used in `coop-pab-cli garbage-collect` command to 'garbage collect' obsolete [Certificates](coop-docs/02-plutus-protocol.md#cert-validator) and is a prerequisite to `coop-pab-cli mint-auth` transaction.
 These tokens are never depleted.

-The `coop-pab-cli mint-auth` is the most involved command in the protocol, it's intended to be used by the COOP Publisher operator on a regular basis to issue new 'ephemeral' [Authentication tokens](#todo) that are used to authenticate publishing of each new Fact Statement.
-Once depleted, they have to be replenished with this command and it's up to the Operator to manage when and how many are issued, a decision based on considering the security exposure of the [Authentication wallets](#todo) and the publishing request load.
+The `coop-pab-cli mint-auth` is the most involved command in the protocol, it's intended to be used by the COOP Publisher operator on a regular basis to issue new 'ephemeral' [Authentication tokens](coop-docs/02-plutus-protocol.md#auth-token) that are used to authenticate publishing of each new Fact Statement.
+Once depleted, they have to be replenished with this command and it's up to the Operator to manage when and how many are issued, a decision based on considering the security exposure of the [Authenticator wallets](coop-docs/02-plutus-protocol.md#authenticator) and the publishing request load.

-The command takes in the [Authentication Authority wallet](#todo) that authorizes the issuance of a new authentication tokens to an [Authenticator wallet](#todo), setting the certificate validity to 1 HOUR from 'now', after which this authentication batch, meaning both [Certificate](#todo) and associated [Authentication tokens](#todo) become invalid and can be discarded.
+The command takes in the [Authentication Authority wallet](coop-docs/02-plutus-protocol.md#authentication-authority) that authorizes the issuance of a new authentication tokens to an [Authenticator wallet](coop-docs/02-plutus-protocol.md#authenticator), setting the certificate validity to 1 HOUR from 'now', after which this authentication batch, meaning both [Certificates](coop-docs/02-plutus-protocol.md#cert-validator) and associated [Authentication tokens](coop-docs/02-plutus-protocol.md#auth-token) become invalid and can be discarded.

 > NOTE:
 > Authentication tokens that are associated with an expired Certificate cannot be used in the Protocol any longer.

-Since all the [Authentication tokens](#todo) are sent in batch to a single UTxO held by the [Authenticator wallets](#todo) we provide a utility to redistribute these tokens in separate UTxOs:
+Since all the [Authentication tokens](coop-docs/02-plutus-protocol.md#auth-token) are sent in batch to a single UTxO held by the [Authenticator wallets](coop-docs/02-plutus-protocol.md#authenticator) we provide a utility to redistribute these tokens in separate UTxOs:

 ```console
 [coop-env ~ coop-tutorial] $ coop-pab-cli redistribute-auth --auth-wallet $AUTH_PKH